o-samwal/the-elevator/README.md

 ## The job

-Your job is to write the controllic logic board of an elevator in Angular.JS.
+Your job is to write the controlling logic board of an elevator in Angular.JS.
 It is a completely standard elevator you surely have operated numerous times in your life, so the way it works should be instantly familiar.